EventStore/EventStore/docs/indexes.md

 **Default**: `1000000`

-`MaxMemTableSize` effects disk IO when EventStoreDB writes files to disk, index seek time and database startup time.
+`MaxMemTableSize` affects disk IO when EventStoreDB writes files to disk, index seek time and database startup time.
 The default size is a good tradeoff between low disk IO and startup time.
 Increasing the `MaxMemTableSize` results in longer database startup time because a node has to read through the data files from the last position in the `indexmap` file and rebuild the in memory index table before it starts.